Jack Smith (footballer, born 1915): Career

 After spells with Whitehall Printers and Dewsbury Moor Welfare, Smith started his professional career with Huddersfield Town in 1932.
-He made his debut under Clem Stephenson in the 1932–33 campaign, and scored his first First Division goal on 7 January, in a 1–0 win over Chelsea at Stamford Bridge.
+He made his debut under Clem Stephenson in the 1932–33 campaign and scored his first First Division goal on 7 January, in a 1–0 win over Chelsea at Stamford Bridge.
 He then scored in a 4–0 win over Newcastle United at Leeds Road on 11 February, and seven days later bagged two goals against Aston Villa in a 3–0 win at Villa Park.
 He added to his tally with strikes against Sunderland, Sheffield Wednesday, Manchester City, and two against Arsenal, to finish his debut season with nine goals in 15 appearances.

 He scored 15 goals in 24 league games in 1933–34, as the Terriers finished as runners-up, three points behind Arsenal.
 After just six goalless appearances in the 1934–35 campaign, he left Yorkshire to join Newcastle United, who had just recently lost their top-flight status.
 He was one of manager Tom Mather's first signings.
-Smith scored 16 goals to finish as the club's top scorer, though they finished ten points short of Bolton Wanderers in the promotion places.
-Smith continued to be the Magpies' main target man in 1935–36, scoring 26 goals, though Newcastle again finished with 46 points, this time nine points behind second placed Charlton Athletic.
-The 1936–37 season was his final full season at St James' Park, and Smith scored 24 goals; this time Newcastle finished fourth, six points behind promoted Blackpool.
+Smith scored 16 goals to finish as the club's top scorer.
+However, they finished ten points short of Bolton Wanderers in the promotion places.
+Smith continued to be the Magpies' main target man in 1935–36, scoring 26 goals.
+However, Newcastle again finished with 46 points, nine behind second-placed Charlton Athletic.
+The 1936–37 season was his final full season at St James' Park, and Smith scored 24 goals; this time, Newcastle finished fourth, six points behind promoted Blackpool.

 Newcastle faced a relegation battle in 1937–38, and Smith was transferred to Walter Crickmer's Manchester United for a club record £6,500 in February 1938.
-He scored on his debut in a win over Barnsley at Oakwell on 2 February, and totalled eight goals in 1937–38, as United finished in second place and were thus promoted back into the top-flight.
+He scored on his debut in a win over Barnsley at Oakwell on 2 February.
+He totalled eight goals in 1937–38, as United finished in second place and were thus promoted back into the top flight.
 The Red Devils then consolidated their First Division status with a 14th-place finish in 1938–39, Smith scoring six goals.
-The outbreak of World War II then meant that the Football League was suspended for seven whole seasons.
+The outbreak of World War II then meant that the Football League was suspended for seven seasons.
 Smith was prolific in the War League Western Division in 1939–40, scoring 16 goals in United's 22 matches.
 He stayed at Old Trafford in 1940–41, bagging 26 goals in the War League North Regional League, including five against Blackburn Rovers on 28 December.
-In 1941–42 he hit 18 goals, as United finished fourth in the first edition of the War League North Regional League, before winning the second instalment of the competition.
+In 1941–42, he hit 18 goals, as United finished fourth in the first edition of the War League North Regional League before winning the second instalment.